racherry/ten-tips-for-pythonic-code-jetbrains-webcast-master/README.md

+ALL CREDITS GO TO the author [https://github.com/mikeckennedy/ten-tips-for-pythonic-code-jetbrains-webcast] This repo is just for learning.

 # 10 Tips for Pythonic Code via JetBrains Webcast

 This is the accompanying code for my webcast presented by JetBrains and the PyCharm team [*10 Tips for Pythonic Code*](https://blog.jetbrains.com/pycharm/2016/07/webinar-recording-10-tips-for-pythonic-code/).